davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 </div>

 <!--
 Achieving practical quantum computation requires overcoming challenges related to scalability.

 Currently, quantum computers do not have enough qubits to perform meaningful operations, and those available are prone to noise.

-To address this, more qubits are needed to correct errors and ensure that operations can be executed reliably.
-This is a key step towards proving that quantum computers can outperform classical ones.
+More qubits are needed to correct errors and ensure that operations can be executed reliably.
 -->

 ---